-tms hosts “Its Giving Brainrot” Webby Talk
+tms hosts “It’s Giving Brainrot” Webby Talk

-The Webby Awards, an annual international award show that recognizes excellence on the internet, hosted a Webby Talk on online content at our Chicago headquarters titled, “Its Giving Brainrot,” diving into chronically online culture, how niche internet references are moving into the mainstream media, and how this impacts brands.
+The Webby Awards, an annual international award show that recognizes excellence on the internet, hosted a Webby Talk on online content at our Chicago headquarters titled, “It’s Giving Brainrot,” diving into chronically online culture, how niche internet references are moving into the mainstream media, and how this impacts brands.

 Brainrot is defined as the condition of being terminally online with humor and pathos and is used to describe a thoroughly internet – poisoned state of mind.
 Young consumers (Gen Z and Gen A) are leading this trend, meeting serious issues with unserious responses.
 Due to the spending power of these younger consumers, this phenomenon is important for brands to understand in order to appeal to this audience.